 The TeslaCharts podcast is turning out to be a good listen, mainly because of the male and female cohosts.
 Most radio shows in recent decades are all-male for obvious reasons.

-The latest one features 'Machine Planet', the commentator I mentioned yesterday with a slight quibble.
+features 'Machine Planet', the commentator I mentioned yesterday with a slight quibble.

 Usually the personality revealed in a podcast is less interesting than the personality shown in blogs or Twitter.
 Introverts!
 In this case it's the other way around.
 'Machine Planet' sounds sort of numberoid and accountantish in print, but lively and extroverted in voice.